tbarlow12/tbarlow12.github.io/content/blog/posts/2021-03-25-core-values.md

 Invest in your teammate's growth and learning by building them up rather than tearing them down.

 ### Lead With Compassion

+While this may seem like it's exclusively for managers or leads, that's just not true.
+Leadership does

 ## Use the Right Tool